 ‘Ocala Gazette’ sues MCSO over video of jail inmate’s death at hands of deputies

 Crime scene photo of the cell at Marion County Jail where Scott Whitley was killed.
-He was held in the cell without clothing, bedding, or medication days.
+He was held in the cell without clothing, bedding, or medication for days.

 Home » News